LinuxChristian/simpleMemorySetup/README.rst

 Same setup as test 1 but not all threads will copy memory.
 By default threads 36 -> 45 will skip the copy.
 The result is the same as in test 1 if similar parmeters where used.
 This agrees with the theory.

+Test 4 - Finite difference using global memory
+""""""""""""""""""""""""""""""""""""""""""""""

+The setup is a quite simple finite difference stencil that computes the difference between the value above and below the current node.
+All the nodes are independent therefore the kernel should be able to scale nicely.
+The problem with the kernel is that the memory access is now no longer coalecsed.
+Nodes will access memory at quite different addresses.
+There will also be a overlap where four threads need to access the same infomation.
+The test should therefore show a cache hit rate greatere then 0% and a ratio greater then 2 because the GPU now has to transfer much more data.

 Requirements
 ____________________